Guest Services Director

 - Is a member of an Association recognised by WOSM/WAGGGS

 Skills & Qualifications

-- Experience in people management
+- Experience in people & team management and training

 - Affinity for customer service and guest contact

 - Ability to work well under pressure and within strict timelines

 - Computer literacy and familiarity with Microsoft Office 365

 - Has previously been a member of staff at KISC

 - Certification and experience in administration and/or management